AbCthings/thingsboard-data-migration/README.md

 <br>
 It also allows the transfer of data between two different devices of the same ThingsBoard instance.
 <br>
-The tool exploits the native ThingsBoard HTTP APIs.
+The tool exploits the native ThingsBoard HTTP APIs to retrive data, and the ThingsBoard MQTT broker to send data.

 # How to use
 usage: migration-script.py [-h] [-c CONFIGURATION] [-m MODE] -i